icopy-site/awesome/docs/awesome/awesome-docker.md

 - [dockit](https://github.com/humblec/dockit) :skull: - Do docker actions and Deploy gluster containers!
 By [@humblec](https://github.com/humblec)
 - [gitkube](https://github.com/hasura/gitkube) - Gitkube is a tool for building and deploying docker images on Kubernetes using `git push`.
 By [@Hasura](https://github.com/hasura/).
 - [Grafeas](https://github.com/grafeas/grafeas) - A common API for metadata about containers, from image and build details to security vulnerabilities.
 By [grafeas](https://github.com/grafeas)
 - [Longshoreman](https://github.com/longshoreman/longshoreman) :skull: - Longshoreman automates application deployment using Docker.
-Just create a Docker repository (https://github.com/veggiemonk/awesome-docker/blob/master/or use a service), configure the cluster using AWS or Digital Ocean (https://github.com/veggiemonk/awesome-docker/blob/master/or whatever you like) and deploy applications using a Heroku-like CLI tool.
+Just create a Docker repository (or use a service), configure the cluster using AWS or Digital Ocean (or whatever you like) and deploy applications using a Heroku-like CLI tool.
 By [longshoreman](https://github.com/longshoreman)

 ### Monitoring